idewave/tentacli/README.md

 + Supports multiple configurations (you can specify custom paths for **Config.yml** and **.env**)
 + Supports multiple accounts per host (configurable in **Config.yml**)
 + Automatically creates a character if the account is empty (configurable in **Config.yml**)
++ Packet processors are provided as a separate feature, allowing you to implement your own packet processors and handlers.

 ### You want to contribute
 It's always welcome.
 Just create pull request with your improvements, bugfix etc.